xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/04-divide-conquer.md

 ### The Case of q = 1 Subproblem

 1. The first few levels: The first level takes at most $cn$ time.
-The second level takes at most $$ cn / 2$ time.
+The second level takes at most $cn / 2$ time.
 The third level takes at most $cn / 4$ time.
 2. Identifying a pattern: At level $i$, the total work performed is $cn / 2^i$.
 3. Summing over all levels: $T(n) \leq cn \sum_{j = 0}^{\log_{2} n - 1} \frac {1}{2^j} \leq 2cn = O(n)$.